How to add apps using bundle ID

 - Click on Add button to complete the action.
 You have now successfully added the app to the inventory.

-Now, you may add the apps to the target devices using Install Application action or Mandatory apps policy.
+Now, you may add the apps to the target devices using Install Application action or Required Apps policy.

 Method 1: Using Install Application action.